banditSC86/glasswool/docs/community/contribute/02_workflow.md

 !!! info "You may be able to skip this section"

-    If you haven't made changes to the core of babel (e.g., `babel/expr`) or any specific backends (`babel/backends`) this material isn't necessary to follow to make a pull request.
+    If you haven't made changes to the core of glasswool (e.g., `glasswool/expr`) or any specific backends (`glasswool/backends`) this material isn't necessary to follow to make a pull request.

 First, we need to download example data to run the tests successfully: